Use killall and kill Commands to Stop Processes on Linux

 Verify Process Termination

 killall to wait until the process terminates before exiting.
 Consider the following command:

 killall -w irssi

-This command issues the
+This example issues the

-killall returns an error message, as below:
+killall returns an error message:

 $ killall -w irssi irssi: no process found

 This guide is published under a CC BY-ND 4.0 license.